mercer/leather-handbags/README.md

 - docker: how do i get it on a digitalocean instance? vagrant?
 - docker: how to save/provision jenkins settings, plugins, build pipelines?
 - docker: linked containers dependencies when starting? can a container start it's dependencies, wait for them to be completely started, then start itself?
+- how to deliver artifacts in conjunction with docker? is an artifact (war) repository still needed?
+- should a container be stateless? where should all state go? db, logs, all kinds of bits and bytes
+- should we or shouldn't we use latest tags? versions should be under control, no?
+- when giving passwords as parameters to containers, ok in clear? where should they come from?
+- when starting a container, random ports --> localhost or not?

 Appliances
 --------------------------